telerik/blazor-docs/components/treelist/selection/multiple.md

   * If IQueriable collections are used, using the header checkbox with in this mode will immediately execute the query over all the data which may be a performance hit.

 The selection column also exposes the `SelectChildren` parameter.
-It controls whether selecting a row will also select its child items.
+It controls whether selecting a row with the checkbox will also select its child items.
 It defaults to `false`

 **Usage:**